 Students in the clinical internship portion of their education who have child or parental care responsibilities, religious requirements, or medical issues that restrict the times they may participate on clinic shifts will be provided reasonable schedule accommodations in accordance with the requirements of human rights legislation.
-Students must request accommodations through the Accessibility Service Department and provide evidence in support of their request.
+Students must request accommodations through the Accessibility Services Department and provide evidence in support of their request.
+Requests for clinic shifts scheduling accommodations must be submitted well in advance of the clinic scheduling process.

-If the requirement for a student to be present for a clinic shift at a specified time violates the tenets of their faith regarding religious observance, they will be accommodated.
-The Ontario Human Rights Code defines family status in terms of a parentchild relationship and prohibits discrimination on the basis that an individual is a caregiver.
+If the requirement for a student to be present for a clinic shift at a specified time violates the tenets of their faith regarding religious observance, they will be accommodated with appropriate documentation.

+The Ontario Human Rights Code defines family status in terms of a parent-child relationship and prohibits discrimination on the basis that an individual is a caregiver.
 The care may be that of a parent caring for a child or a child caring for a parent.
-CCNM will accommodate the restrictions of caregivers by providing scheduling consideration for clinic working hours.
-Individuals with medical issues or disabilities that affect the ability to meet clinic shift schedule requirements should first register for accommodation with Accessibility Services.
-See "Accommodating Students with Disabilities" for details.
+CCNM will accommodate caregivers with specific restrictions for clinic work hours.
+Evidence of absolute restrictions for specific work hours must be provided to Accessibility Services with the accommodation request.